box/developer.box.com/content/guides/embed/ui-elements/installation.md

 ## CORS

-To use UI elements an application needs to allow the domain the widget is used on for Cross Origin Resource sharing.
+To use UI Elements, an application needs to allow the domain the widget is used on for Cross Origin Resource sharing.
 See the [CORS guide][cors] for more details.

 ## Source Code & Releases

-Source code for the Explorer Element is [hosted on GitHub][gh].
+Source code for Box UI Elements is [hosted on GitHub][gh].
 The repository contains detailed documentation for usage and development.
 Please file any bugs you encounter under the "Issues" tab with clear steps to reproduce.
 This repository also holds a list of [releases][releases].